-This graph shows the world's largest tire manufacturers in the fiscal year of 2014, based on new tire sales revenue.
-Pirelli's revenue from new tire sales amounted to around eight billion U.S. dollars in FY 2014.
+This graph shows the world's largest tire manufacturers in the fiscal year of 2015, based on new tire sales revenue.
+Pirelli's revenue from new tire sales amounted to around seven billion U.S. dollars in FY 2015.

 The world's largest tire makers